red-axe/am-editor/docs/config/toolbar.md

 ### autoExecute

-When the button is clicked, whether to automatically execute the plug-in command, it is enabled by default
+When the button is clicked, whether to automatically execute the plugin command, it is enabled by default

 ### command

-Plug-in command or parameter
+Plugin command or parameter

-If this parameter is configured and the `autoExecute` property is enabled, when the button is clicked, this configuration is called to execute the plug-in command
+If this parameter is configured and the `autoExecute` property is enabled, when the button is clicked, this configuration is called to execute the plugin command

 If `name` is configured, execute the plugin corresponding to `name`, otherwise execute the plugin corresponding to `name` specified by `button`